andrasq/node-qconfig/Readme.md

   If not specified in options looks for the `NODE_CONFIG_DIR` environment variable, or searches up along the directory path of the calling file.  `dir` is accepted as an alias for configDirectory.
-* `layers` - the inherits-from list of environments.
+* `preload` - the inherits-from list of environments.
 The default inheritance rules are `{ default: [], development: ['default'], staging: ['default'], production: ['default'],
   canary: ['production'], custom: ['production'] }`.
   Passed in layers are merged into the defaults; to delete a layer set it to falsy.
+* `postload` - the overridden-with list of environments.
+The default is none, `[]`.
 * `loader` - function to read and parse the config file (default `require()`)
 * `extensions` - config filename extensions to try to load, in order `['', '.js', '.json']`.
   The object returned by the first successful load (no error thrown) is used.